skampouridis/1702-frontend/README.md

 The user must be able to control animation speed as well as select a point in time.
 Develop the application on Javascript.
 Utilizing suitable frameworks is advisable.

 Stage your solution on a demo page, fork this repo and create a pull request that contains your implementation in a subfolder.

+Notes:

+Develop using Angular JS

+Decide which map api should i use